damianharateh/helpful_resources/README.md

 # Useful websites/tools/materials

-This document was created as a result of a year-long postgraduate study in Computer Science, during which I stumbled upon a number of extremely useful websites, the websites which may also be found useful by others.
+This document was created as a result of a year-long postgraduate study of Computer Science, during which I stumbled upon a number of extremely useful websites, the websites which may also be found useful by others.

-I warmly welcome commits with other useful materials.
+I warmly welcome commits with other useful materials and websites.

 ### Programming (online games/courses/tutorials)